sheldonsebastian/Military-Expenditure/README.md

 ![](images/fig11.png)

+United States spent the highest amount of money on it's Military Expenditure, close to 3 Trillion dollars.
+China was the ranked second highest in Military Expenditure and it's value is just above 1 Trillion dollars.
+All other countries spent less than 0.5 Trillion dollars.

 ## Comparing Overall Military Expenditure by Country (in percentages):

 ![](images/fig13.png)

+United States' Military Expenditure is 50% of the global Military Expenditure.
+China, Saudi Arabia,  Russian Federation, France and Germany have the next highest Military Expenditure in that order.

 ## Comparing GDP per person and Military Expenditure per person:

 ![](images/fig12.png)

+We are comparing the GDP per person to Military Expenditure per person.
+China has smallest GDP with 10,000 dollars and United States has the highest GDP which is close to 60,000 dollars.
+China also has the least Military Expenditure per person and Saudi Arabia has the highest Military Expenditure per person.

 ## Military Expenditure as a Share of GDP:

 ![](images/fig14.png)

+Almost all the countries allocate a consistent amount of their GDP for Military Expense, except for Saudi Arabia, Russian Federation and Israel.

 ## Military Expenditure difference in absolute values:

+We want to the country which has the fastest growing Military Expenditure, we compute this using absolute values over the years.

 ![](images/fig15.png)

+We observe that United States has the highest difference in their Military Expenditure for the years 2017-2018, this is followed by China and Germany.

 ## Military Expenditure difference in percentages:

+We want to the country which has the fastest growing Military Expenditure, we compute this using percentage difference over the years.

 ![](images/fig16.png)

+We find that South Korea has the highest percentage difference in its Military Expenditure for the years 2017-2018 of about 10%, this is followed by China and Germany.

 ## Conclusion

+In conclusion we can say that GDP and Military Expenditure are a very good metric to assess how well a country is performing.
+United States has the highest Military Expenditure and also has a very strong GDP.
+China is the second best in terms of GDP and Military Expenditure.
+We notice that South Korea has the fastest growing Military Expenditure in terms of percentages.

 ------------------------